gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/arch/riscv/ftdi-jtag-drivers.md

       Extra Operating Current (mA): 0
 ```

+If you already use FTDI based USB/UART adapters, remember the Product ID, since you need to manually enable it in a later step.

 By default, macOS identifies the board as a **Dual RS232-HS** device, and offers to configure it as a network interface.
-Since the board does not have an EEPROM to store an unique ID, the devices are named using a string containing the address in the HUB hierarchy, so the `a13` letters in the name are different when connecting the board to a different USB port.
+Since the HiFive1 board does not have an EEPROM to store an unique ID, the devices are named using a string containing the address in the HUB hierarchy, so the `a13` letters in the name are different when connecting the board to a different USB port.

 ```bash
 $ ls -l /dev/tty.usbserial*